Cadence Bank Q1 2025 Earnings Call Transcript

 Chris Bagley

-All of our frontline folks are talking with their clients.
-We're reporting back up through all of our credit processes and our loan approval processes what the current view of the tariff impact look like.
-But because of that uncertainty, it's just hard to handicap it.
+We're reporting back up through all of our credit processes and our loan approval processes what the current view of the tariff impact look like, but because of that uncertainty, it's just hard to handicap it.
 We haven't seen it impact our credit numbers today.
-And specifically to your question, we haven't identified any segment or particular line that's that we're overly concerned about.
+Specifically to your question, we haven't identified any segment or particular line that we're overly concerned about.
+It's really a credit-by-credit-type process that we're going through.
+All of that could temper a little, maybe loan activity or exuberance, I guess could be tempered a little bit until some certainty gets into the market.

-Chairman & CEO at Cadence Bank
+Chairman and CEO at Cadence Bank

-It's a mix.
-Just the handful of customers that I talked to in the manufacturing business, a couple of them were telling me they can see a benefit here that this is going to probably help them produce more.
-Other manufacturers are telling us, they're importing most of the inputs and this is going to they're going to have to pass along every bit of the cost increase and it could be detrimental to them.
-So it's a mixed bag.
-But when you push on what's happened today, still a lot of noise and not a lot of action.
+Other manufacturers are telling us, you know, they're importing most of the inputs and this is going to.
+They're going to have to pass along every bit of the cost increase and it could be detrimental to them.
+It is a mixed bag.
+When you push on, you know what's happened today, still a lot of noise and not a lot of action.

 Totally get it.
 I was hoping your crystal ball, Dan, would give us some more answers, but I guess we'll just have to wait.

-Chairman & CEO at Cadence Bank
+Chairman and CEO at Cadence Bank

 I'm with you.
 Thanks.